PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 1. Add plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Register for an OpenWeatherMap [API Key](http://openweathermap.org/appid#get)
+1. Add your API Key to the settings field in 'Settings' -> 'Awesome Weather' (added in version 1.5.3)
 1. Use shortcode or widget to display awesome weather on your awesome site